M2neko/Due_Tonight/README.md

 * Press Kit trailer: [Due Tonight Trailer](https://www.youtube.com/watch?v=FFGYx54-IqI)
 * Because Due Tonight is a fighting game, the trailer shows the fundamental gameplay scenes.
-And I also chose to include unique attack skills in the trailer.
+And I also chose to include unique attack skills in the trailer as the main part.
 I used QuickTime Player to screenrecord the game and used Adobe Premiere to cutted and comnined those clips.
 The background music of the trailer is the same with the background music of our game, which I think is very appealing.
 The trailer starts with some special audios of our game.
 Thanks for all the audio contributers for our game!
 ![trailer](trailer.png)

 ## Game Feel

-* Overall the game feel is great due to the test we did ourselves and the feedback from professor and other students, but we improved the game feel by modifing some damage values of the ability which will make the game balanced, and that would make the player more interested in the game.
+* Our game is related to students' life in UC Davis, which has been described in Narrative Design.
+From the visual arts to the sound effects, player from UCD can feel the connection to their daily lives.
+Overall the game feel is great due to the test we did ourselves and the feedback from professor and other students, but we improved the game feel by modifing some damage values of the ability which will make the game balanced, and that would make the player more interested in the game.
 And we designed the game not requiring high skill for player to play so that not a professional player would enjoy this game as well.
 For improvment, I would work more on the camera movement which could make the fighting more realistic and cooler.

+* After the game testing and summarize from our own gaming experience, we realized that 100 seconds for one round may be too long for our game.
+Most of the players will end game in less than 50s because one of them dies, and "K.O" always happens.
+Since we did not finish a perfect damage control and skill management, this might be one of the important parts to improve in the future.

+* We aim to make the gameplay of the movement smooth.
+Several animations have been applied to different characters.
+However, because we lack of the knowledge of Unity2D physics, there are still have some weired motions that we do not have time to optimize.